Definition of a High Performance Building

 Dormers, Bonus Rooms & Steep Pitch Roofs

 Any living area built into a roof truss increases energy used for marginal comfort, and adds construction and labor costs.
-This is normally more expensive than adding a new floor with walls for the same area.
-This subject leads to steep pitched roofs (6/12 and higher), as steeper pitch roofs always cost more for materials and labor.
+This is normally more expensive during construction than adding a new floor with walls for the same area.
+The operational costs of these areas are the highest.
+This subject, due to living space in the trusses, leads to steep pitched roofs (6/12 and higher), as steeper pitch roofs always cost more for materials and labor.

 Wall Height Variations or Corners that Complicate the Roof